nosari20/nosari20.github.io/content/posts/device-to-intune-channel.md

 {{% include "/static/posts/device-to-intune-channel/code/Clients/Android/Set-Note.kt" %}}
 ```

-Note: macOS scripts can be reuse (with some changes) for Linux when Intune will include script execution for this OS.
+Note: macOS scripts will be reuseable (with some changes) for Linux when Intune will include script execution for this OS.